DennisIrimu/password-locker/readme.md

 Password locker

-This is a project generated using python where users can sign in, save their password or delete them.
+This is a project generated using python where users can sign in, save their credentials,display saved credentials and generate a password.

 .
 Getting Started